Call for Conference Papers

 - System papers should indicate how the developers integrated techniques and technologies to produce an effective system, and convey any lessons learned in the process.

+Further Details Regarding Submissions.
 We welcome paper submissions between 4 and 8 pages, NOT including references.
 Note that there are no distinct categories for short papers or technotes.
 The contribution of the paper will be weighed against its length during review.
-All submissions will receive at least three reviews by experts in the field to ensure quality of accepted submissions.
+All submissions will receive at least three reviews by experts in the field to ensure their high quality (except papers submitted with review continuity; see below).
 All accepted submissions must be presented orally at the conference.
 Conference Papers will appear in the Proceedings of IEEE VR and be archived in the IEEE Xplore Digital Library.
 Starting from 2018 the Conference Paper track is distinct from the Journal Paper track.

 Authors are asked to identify one or more broad topic areas for each submission.
-It is understood that these topic areas overlap, and authors should identify primary and, if necessary, secondary broad topic areas (#1, #2 or #3 below) by priority within the submission system.
-Authors should note that the conference paper chairs will use this information only to assist with assigning the most appropriate reviewers while also balancing reviewer workload.
+These topic areas overlap, but authors should identify primary and, if necessary, secondary broad topic areas by priority within the submission system.
+Authors should note that the conference paper chairs will use this information only to assist with assigning the most appropriate reviewers while balancing reviewer workload.
 Reviewers will also indicate similar broad topic area priorities based on their expertise.
 There is no quota for the number of accepted submissions per topic area, and the overall program will be based on the highest quality contributions to the field as judged across all topics.

-- 2D/3D and volumetric display and projection technology
+- 3D and volumetric display and projection technology

 - 3D authoring

 - Audio interfaces and rendering